Time Zones in Morocco

 how many time zones does Morocco have?

-Morocco has one time zone: Africa/Casablanca (UTC+1).
-This single-zone setup applies across the entire country, including Casablanca, Rabat, Fès, Sale, Marrakesh, Agadir, Tangier, Meknès, Oujda-Angad, and Al Hoceïma, so there is no need to account for internal clock changes when planning domestic calls or travel.
+Morocco has one time zone: Africa/Casablanca.
+This single-zone system applies across the country, including Casablanca, Rabat, Fès, Sale, Marrakesh, Agadir, Tangier, Meknès, Oujda-Angad, and Al Hoceïma.

 does Morocco use daylight saving time?

-Morocco uses the MAD (Dirham).
-This is the currency used for everyday purchases, hotel payments, transport, and business transactions across the country, so travelers and companies invoicing local expenses should budget in Moroccan dirhams.
+Morocco uses the Moroccan dirham, abbreviated MAD.
+This is the currency used for everyday purchases, hotel payments, transport, dining, and most local business transactions.

 what time zone is used in Casablanca and Rabat?